Ershad95/ShouldlyExtension.IEnumerable/README.md

 In addition, these methods can raise a NullReferenceException if the collection is empty.
 Here's an example of how to use ShouldlyExtension.Aggregates:

+### note: It is compatible with Shouldly version 4.0.0 or higher.
 <pre>
 public class MyClass
 {